-The responsibilities of the Committee as specified in the Terms of Reference which includes but is not limited to:
+The responsibilities of the BRCC, as specified in the Terms of Reference, include but are not limited to:

-- The Committee sets the policy on all risk issues and maintains oversight of all Bank risks through the Management Risk Committee (MRC).
-More specifically the key responsibilities of the Committee are: - a) Approval of new policies of the Bank and periodic review of existing policies. - b) To establish an appropriate Credit Risk Environment. - c) To develop appropriate Operational Risk Management. - d) To consider the strategic Risks facing the Bank and refer suggestions for mitigating such risks to the full Board. - e) To maintain an oversight on Interest Rate Risk, the bank's balance-sheet and income risks. - f) Management of Liquidity Risk. - g) Management of all other Market Risks including Foreign Exchange. - h) Approval of credit loss write-offs which are over the limits prescribed for the Management. - i) Management of People Risk. - j) Overseeing information security risk and business continuity risk. - Review management of recovery strategies of problem loans and adequacy of provisioning. - Formulation and review of the Key Risk Appetites of the Bank. - 2.
-Specific Responsibilities of the Committee include the following: - a) Recommend the Risk Strategy of the Bank, including but not limited to credit strategy, for Board approval. - b) Recommend the Risk Charter of the Bank for Board approval, review the Charter annually. - c) Set a high-level bank-wide risk policy framework within the segments of credit, market, operational, reputational, legal, strategic and accounting risks.
+The Committee sets the policy on all risk issues and maintains oversight of all Bank risks through the Management Risk Committee (MRC).
+More specifically, the key responsibilities of the Committee are:

+- a.
+Approval of new policies of the Bank and periodic review of existing policies. - b.
+To establish an appropriate credit risk environment. - c.
+To develop appropriate operational risk management. - d.
+To consider the strategic risks facing the Bank and refer suggestions for mitigating such risks to the full Board. - e.
+To maintain oversight of interest rate risk, the Bank's balance sheet and income risks. - f.
+Management of liquidity risk. - g.
+Management of all other market risks, including foreign exchange. - h.
+Approval of credit loss write-offs that are over the limits prescribed for the management. - i.
+Management of people risk. - j.
+Overseeing information security risk and business continuity risk. - k.
+Review management of recovery strategies of problem loans and adequacy of provisioning. - I. Formulation and review of the key risk appetites of the Bank.